mo12896/Install_openslide/README.md

 3. pip install openslide-python - in your goal venv, conda env, etc.
 ...
 From now it depends which interpreter you use - hit the following commands:
-1. Jupyter notebook:
+A. Jupyter notebook:
 - import os
 - os.add_dll_directory(r'PATH')
 - import openslide
-2. Console:
+B. Console:
 - cd 'PATH'
 - python
 - import os